 17. Data alignment

 *20. Explicit type conversions

-#3 Updated by John Sibert about 1 year ago
+#3 Updated by John Sibert over 1 year ago

 A signed 32 bit integer ranges from −2,147,483,648 to +2,147,483,647, and an unsigned 32 bit integer ranges from 0 to 4,294,967,295.
 This is the so-called 2Gb file size limit on 32 bit systems.